LINKS PAGE

 War Horse Miniatures is the latest website that Mike has published showing off his painting skills and information about toy soldiers.
 He is also offering some of his figures for sale, so check it out.

-FLATS - A wonderful set of pages dedicated to flat toy soldiers, the predecessor to the modern 54 mm toy soldiers that I exhibit on my pages.
+ZINNFIGUREN FLATS - A wonderful set of pages dedicated to flat toy soldiers, the predecessor to the modern 54 mm toy soldiers that I exhibit on my pages.
 Alexander has an excellent set of uniform pages dedicated to Napoleonic era, scanned form original plates and many images of the flats directly scanned.

 Norbert has a gallery